Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

 ##### Let's import relevant libraries for our analysis.
 Pandas is for analysis and modelling, Numpy and Matplotlib for scientific computing..
+Scikit-Learn is a Python module for ML.

 <br>